bovem/publications/README.md

     float: none!important;" src="PyFinance/Logo/pyfin.png"
     alt ="publication-logo"/>

-Sharing articles about application of Python programming language in Financial data modeling.
+Sharing articles about the applications of Python programming language in Financial data modeling.

-* Why Python is best choice for financial data modeling in 2019
+* Why Python is the best choice for financial data modeling in 2019
 * Deploy Jupyter Notebook on AWS EC2 instance